-Then the stent is advanced into the peripheral artery on a delivery system and deployed to the blocked area of the artery.
+Then the stent is advanced into the peripheral artery in a delivery system and deployed to the blocked area of the artery.

 The stent will be placed in the proper position in your artery.

 The delivery system is withdrawn from your body.
 Once again, the doctor may insert the balloon to ensure the stent is in full contact with the artery wall.

-The Neptun C stent stays in place permanently, holding the artery open.
-The introducer is usually removed at the end of the procedure, but if the physician feels necessary, the introducer may be temporarily left in place.
+The Jaguar stent stays in place permanently, holding the artery open.
+The introducer is usually removed at the end of the procedure, but if the physician feels it is necessary, the introducer may sometimes be left in place temporarily.